How to File a Colorado LLC or Corporation Amendment

 Step 3: File your amendment with the Secretary of State

-Now it’s time to file your amendment paperwork.
+The next step is to file your amendment paperwork.
 In Colorado, online filing is the only option, so you’ll need to search your record on the Secretary of State’s website and submit your filing.
-You’ll fill in the form with all the information you gathered during step 2.
+You’ll fill in the form with all the information you gathered during Step 2.

 At the time of this writing, there’s a $25 fee for this form.
 Once the paperwork is processed, your amendment will go into effect.